MRoc/redux-min-shortcuts/README.md

 }
 ```

 An optional callback `isReady` can be specified to check if the shortcut binding is currently active or not.
 It will get called back everytime the user presses the keyboard shortcut.
-It get's passed the arguments that are passed into `handleShortcuts()`.
+It get's passed the arguments `event` and `arg` that are passed into `handleShortcuts()`.
 If the binding is not ready, the event is not processed and neither `stopPropagation()` nor `preventDefault()` gets called:

 ```
 {
   key: "a",
   modifiers: ["Control", "Shift"],
-  isReady: (myArgument) => myArgument.isReady
+  isReady: (event, arg) => arg.isReady
   action: myActionCreator,
 }
 ```